lisan-5/Online-Wallet/README.md

 # Online Wallet

-A simple wallet application with a Laravel backend and a Next.js (TypeScript + Tailwind) frontend.
+A wallet application with a Laravel backend and a Next.js (TypeScript + Tailwind) frontend.
 The project supports user registration/login, deposit and withdrawal requests, and an admin panel for approving or rejecting user requests.

 ## Repository Layout